icon

 1. Get a pre-approval: Go to your lender to lock in the lowest mortgage rates in Canada and amortization period before you make your purchase.
 Once you find the home of your dreams you’ll have already prepared yourself for the loan process to move quickly and smoothly.

-2. Don’t stress about the 20% down payment: You may qualify for CMHC or mortgage insurance that allows you to provide a lower down payment while providing your lender peace of mind that their loan is secured.
+2. Don’t stress about the 20% down payment: You may qualify for mortgage insurance that allows you to provide a lower down payment while providing your lender peace of mind that their loan is secured.

 3. Comparison shop: RATESDOTCA is your best place to compare mortgage rates from Canada’s top lenders.
 You’ll get quick quotes and be put in touch with a lender or broker who will be happy to help yo on your journey.